 18 Wooster Street

-Carpet for the house was created by Jim Isermann, whose work has been at the forefront of contemporary art’s cross-fertilization with design.
-Over the past three decades, his diverse bodies of work have chronicled the conflation of postwar industrial design and fine art through popular culture.
+Carpet for the house was created by Jim Isermann, whose work was at the forefront of contemporary art’s cross-fertilization with design.
+Over the past 25 years, his diverse bodies of work have chronicled the conflation of postwar industrial design and fine art through popular culture.
+Most recently, Isermann concentrated on site-specific projects, such as a five pendant, thirty-five foot high chandelier with carpet tile and furniture installed in April 2003 at the University of California, San Francisco.

-A lone ball that blew in the wind in the backyard was a kinetic sculpture by Martin Kersels.
-Kersels is known for his conceptual combination of performance and sculpture.
+A lone ball blowing in the wind in the backyard was a kinetic sculpture by Martin Kersels.
+Kersels is known for his conceptual combo of performance and sculpture.
+His sculpture of a house in the form of a giant shoe was on view at Mass MoCA.

-Aernout Mik’s acclaimed video-sculpture Pulverous, 2003, was projected from the house’s second-floor window.
-Mik combines elements of video, sculpture, and performance in order to, as he has said, set “in motion the motors of a specific situation, involving the spectators’ reactions as physically and emotionally as possible.”
+Aernout Mik’s acclaimed video-sculpture Pulverous was projected from the house’s second floor window.
+Mik combined elements of video, sculpture, and performance in what he called “setting in motion the motorics of a specific situation, involving the spectators’ reactions as physically and emotionally as possible”.
+Aernout Mik lives and works in the Netherlands.

 18 Wooster Street